 TFTC Regional Incidents is provided to analyze trauma in Clark County's metropolitan area.
 Divided into five regions that contain unique geographical, socioeconomic, and infrastructure, the transport times and number of incidents are intended to identify barriers to access to care.
 This further develops an approach to monitor for unmet needs to create new capacity when and where needed.
 The five regions were agreed upon by the RTAB, TMAC, and generated by OEMSTS.
-Each region was determined by factors unique to Clark County that include, but are not limited to governmental borders, private/county EMS provider regions, infrastructure layout, demographics, and familiarity of experience.
 (Note: These regions are not catchment areas.)